bkvarda/kudusparklyr/README.md

 #### A Sparklyr extention for Kudu

 #### Introduction
 [Sparklyr](http://spark.rstudio.com/index.html) is an R interface for Apache Spark that is highly extensible.
 [Apache Kudu](http://kudu.apache.org/) is a new storage engine that enables fast analytics on fast data and fits use cases in the Hadoop ecosystem where you need to frequently update/delete data while also servicing analytical queries as it comes in (NRT).
 Kudusparklyr is a Sparklyr extension that leverages the [Kudu integration with Spark](https://github.com/cloudera/kudu/tree/master/java/kudu-spark) to make working with Kudu in an R environment easier.
-Usage requires Spark, Kudu, and Sparklyr and supports Spark 1.6 today.
+Usage requires Spark, Kudu, and Sparklyr and supports Spark 2.x today.
+Spark 1.6 support has been deprecated, and may no longer work.

 #### Installation
 Install through devtools: